wp-plugins/bible-embed/readme.txt

 = Lang =

-Currently this plugin is only in English, however, if anyone would like to translate it into another language, please contact me.
-This would greatly appreciated.
+Currently this plugin is only in English, however, if anyone would like to translate it into another language, please contact me at josh@joshuawieczorek.com.
+This help would greatly appreciated.

 == Installation ==

 1. Upload the `bible-embed.zip` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the Plugins Manager in WordPress
 3. Register your website with Biblia.Com to recieve an API key.
-4. Go to Dashboard > Settings > BibleEmbed and enter you API key.
+4. Go to Dashboard > Settings > BibleEmbed and enter your API key.

 == Screenshots ==